- About NephU

 Otsuka Pharmaceutical Development & Commercialization, Inc.*

-Jill A Green, PhD, is a Clinical & Scientific Director in the nephrology division at Otsuka Pharmaceutical Development & Commercialization, Inc. Dr Green received her PhD in biomedical sciences, with a specialization in biochemical and molecular basis of disease.
+Jill A Green, PhD, is a Medical Science Director in the nephrology division at Otsuka Pharmaceutical Development & Commercialization, Inc. Dr Green received her PhD in biomedical sciences, with a specialization in biochemical and molecular basis of disease.
 She went on to hold a research scientist role at The James Comprehensive Cancer Center at The Ohio State University, specializing in oncology pre-clinical research before taking a position as a Regulatory Compliance Officer where she managed thoracic oncology clinical trials at The James Cancer Hospital.

 Dr Green has been a proud member of the PKD Foundation – Columbus, Ohio chapter for over 12 years where she has been active in fundraising and advocacy efforts.

 *Drs Guay-Woodford and Mekahli are paid consultants of Otsuka Pharmaceutical Development & Commercialization, Inc. (OPDC).
 Dr Green is an employee of OPDC.

 If you would like to register for the 9:00 pm to 10:00 pm EDT broadcast, please click below: